davetron5000/faas-is-a-what-now/markdown/more_functions.md

 * We no longer have to mess with background jobs.

-This does have a big downside, which is that it's now pretty difficult to piece together what happens when a user submits their email addressto us.  *But*, I'd argue that from the configuration that is now inside `js/app.js`, this information could be mechanically derived.
+This does have a big downside, which is that it's now pretty difficult to piece together what happens when a user submits their email address to us.  *But*, I'd argue that from the configuration that is now inside `js/app.js`, this information could be mechanically derived.

 So, what about serverless architecture and FaaS?